Pavanija/Design_of_Dual_Clock_Asynchronous_FIFO/README.md

 ## Implementation details
 <p align="justify">
-The asynchronous FIFO design is implemented using a combination of gray-code-based pointers, dual-clock domain synchronization techniques, and control logic to manage data transfer and maintain FIFO status.
+The asynchronous FIFO design is implemented using a combination of gray-code-based pointers, dual-clock domain synchronization techniques, and control logic to manage data transfer without multi-bit signal transitions and to avoid metastability issues.
+The code is verified for Write full and Read empty test cases using Quartus in Modelsim.
 The modular design allows for easy customization and adaptation to various use cases.</p>